reapyr-dev/reapyr/README.md

 ### For Windows:

 1. Download and install [w64devkit](https://github.com/skeeto/w64devkit/releases) (click link for download location.)
-Most likely on modern PC you'll want the 64 bit version, such as [w64devkit-i686-1.18.0.zip](https://github.com/skeeto/w64devkit/releases/download/v1.18.0/w64devkit-i686-1.18.0.zip)
+Most likely on modern PC you'll want the 64 bit version, such as [w64devkit-i686-1.18.0.zip](https://github.com/skeeto/w64devkit/releases/download/v1.18.0/w64devkit-i686-1.18.0.zip).
+Installing can be as simple as unzipping the .zip file that was downloaded into some folder.

 2. Extract the zip from previous step, open a command prompt on your PC, and run the w64devkit.exe file from the install folder.
-This will drop you into a bash shell, this lets you work in a much more portable way.
+This will drop you into a bash shell.
+This shell lets you work in a much more portable way.
+(Trust us, this shell is much better than the Windows default.
+It also allows you to work in a way that is maximally compatible with most other major OS's and platforms).

 3. Once in a bash shell, go to a suitable folder where you'll download and install the Reapyr SDK.
 Create a new folder if needed, such as via:  ```mkdir mydevfolder && cd mydevfolder```